top of page

 *Group speeds ebb and flow with the seasons: summer rides are faster than winter rides*

-A Rides
+Road: A

 All A rides are drop rides (no waiting, almost race-like).
 The A1 ride is a consistently hard pace, and a solid training ride for club members who want to race or just beat everyone recreationally.